 • 17:30~21:00 (last entry 20:45)

-• Fee required (Kushida Shrine main hall and Shimeagatainaka Shrine, Jotenji Temple, Tochoji Temple, Myorakuji Temple, Engakuji Temple, Myodenji Temple, Shojoji Temple, Hongakuji Temple, Zendoji Temple, Kaigenji Temple, Ryuguji Temple)
+• Fee required: Kushida Shrine main hall and Shimekake Inari Shrine, Jotenji Temple, Tochoji Temple, Myorakuji Temple, Engakuji Temple, Myotenji Temple, Hongakuji Temple, Zendoji Temple, Kaigenji Temple, Ryuguji Temple

-• Tickets sold at Fukuoka City Tourist Information Center, Hakata Machiya Folk Museum, Hakata Traditional Craft and Design Museum, Kushida Shrine, Ticket Pia, Lawson Ticket, Seven Ticket and E-Plus Ticket
+• Tickets sold at Fukuoka City Tourist Information Center (Tenjin and Hakata), Hakata Machiya Folk Museum, Hakata Traditional Craft and Design Museum, Kushida Shrine, Lawson Ticket, Seven Ticket and more

 Sumiyoshi Shrine Yokozuna Dohyo-iri Dedication